macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 ## Explore The Data

-We will use the **programming language, Python**, to explore and transform the **MxMT (Music x Mental Health Traits) dataset**, which is a survey dataset that contains responses from over 700 individuals about their music preferences and mental health traits.
+This project relies on the **programming language, Python**, to explore and transform the **MxMT (Music x Mental Health Traits) dataset**, which is a survey dataset that contains responses from over 700 individuals about their music preferences and mental health traits.

 The survey was conducted online from August to November 2022, it was mostly distributed through online channels (such as Reddit), and did not limit participants by age or location.